Internet Shutdowns Blog

 February 22nd, 2024, Thursday, the Twitter(X) Handles of @FarmStudioz, @Rattan1990, @TribalArmy, @HansrajMeena, @ManojSinghDuhan, @KMajdoormorcha, @AnujSinghBKU, and @FarmStudiozz were reportedly withheld based on a legal request by the government[17].

-March 5th, 2024, Tuesday, the Twitter(X) Handles of @garvitgarg15 was reportedly withheld based on a legal request from the Government[22].
+March 5th, 2024, Tuesday, the Twitter(X) Handles of @garvitgarg15 were reportedly withheld based on a legal request from the Government[22].

 SFLC.in's Letter to reconsider Internet Shutdown in Haryana

 SFLC.in has sent a letter to the Haryana Government to reconsider its decision to impose an internet shutdown for 3 days in seven districts.
-It is stated in the order that the shutdown of internet is being imposed in view of the call for farmers march/agitation given by certain organisations and, there being an apprehension of causing tension, annoyance, agitation, damage of public & private property, and disturbance of peace & tranquillity in the said districts.
+It is stated in the order that the shutdown of the internet is being imposed because of the call for farmers' march/agitation given by certain organisations and, there is an apprehension of causing tension, annoyance, agitation, damage to public & private property, and disturbance of peace & tranquillity in the said districts.

-It is to be noted that this suspension of Internet services across the State is bound to impact livelihood, education and health care for lakhs of people in the State as 96 percent of the population in India depends on mobile internet services.
-It is requested to the Government to reconsider its decision to impose an internet shutdown for 3 days in the select districts.
+It is to be noted that this suspension of Internet services across the State is bound to impact livelihood, education, and health care for lakhs of people in the State as 96 percent of the population in India depends on mobile Internet services.
+It is requested that the Government to reconsider its decision to impose an internet shutdown for 3 days in the select districts.
 Such a measure is disproportionate and excessive for multiple reasons.

 A trend of long internet shutdowns in India, the Manipur Crisis.

 Manipur has been reeling under an internet shutdown.
 After 142 days, the State Government in Manipur finally lifted a total internet shutdown that had been imposed since May 3rd, 2023.
-However, this relief lasted for a period of only 3 days, with the State suspending mobile internet services once again for a period of 5 days, eerily reminiscent of the last 3 months.
-This article will map out what has been one of the longest ever internet shutdowns ever imposed in India and present an analysis of the recurring extensions to what was meant to be a 5-day long internet shutdown.
+However, this relief lasted for only 3 days, with the State suspending mobile internet services once again for 5 days, eerily reminiscent of the last 3 months.
+This article will map out what has been one of the longest-ever internet shutdowns ever imposed in India and present an analysis of the recurring extensions to what was meant to be a 5-day-long internet shutdown.
 First imposed state-wide on 3rd May, the shutdown was finally lifted in totality on 23rd September, before mobile internet was suspended once again on 26th September and has continued to be so till December 3rd, 2023, when the state saw some relief.
 Here, the timeline of the internet shutdown will be traced, including the extensions, legal challenges raised, partial unblocking, and eventual total lifting of the shutdown orders.

 Background